valentinoli/ada-2019-project-adagio/docs/index.md

 ## Carbon Emissions

+'Food miles', or the distance that food must travel to arrive on a consumer's plate, clearly have an impact on the carbon emissions of the products consumed.
+The farther a country is, the more carbon emissions it would cost to import food from that country.
+The method of transport, whether by plane, boat, train, or truck, is also key, given that [air transport emits approximately 40 times more carbon](http://shrinkthatfootprint.com/food-miles) than the equivalent distance by container ship.

 Now that we have gathered the information about where the food eaten in Switzerland is sourced from, we can begin to consider the carbon impact of these foods.
 Emissions of a food product can be expressed as CO2e ([carbon dioxide equivalent](https://www.theguardian.com/environment/2011/apr/27/co2e-global-warming-potential)), condensing the impact of all greenhouse gases into a single number.
 For the remainder of this analysis, we will refer to the emissions of food items as carbon-related, though all numbers are CO2 equivalents.

 The CO2e of a food item comes from both its inherent carbon cost of production as well as the carbon cost of transporting that item from its country of origin to where it is consumed.
-The method by which a food item is transported greatly influences the carbon cost of importing; planes, boats, trains, and trucks [each have different emissions](http://shrinkthatfootprint.com/food-miles) in terms of amount of CO2 produced per distance traveled and amount of food transported.
 Luckily, [data is available](https://www.gate.ezv.admin.ch/swissimpex/index.xhtml) on how various foods enter and exit Switzerland, opening up the possibility of calculating the carbon cost of each type of food based on what countries it comes from and by which transport method.
 Aggregating the results into the metacategories of food, we can see the following trend of total CO2e normalized by how much of that food item is consumed in Switzerland:

 ![carbon_normalized_consumption](/img/carbon_normalized_consumption.jpg){: .center-block :}